Australia’s dingoes deserve better

 A deep cultural connection

 For many First Nations peoples, dingoes are family.
-They hold deep cultural significance and are closely connected to identity, story and Country.
+They have long been recognised as important cultural companions and are deeply connected to stories, knowledge systems and caring for Country.

 Part of Australia’s heritage